 Some women may find that their body expels or rejects an IUD.
 In some cases, part of the IUD might dislodge from the uterus, or puncture the uterine wall.
 If this happens, a doctor needs to remove it as soon as possible.

 Although rare, people can become pregnant with an IUD.
-This can lead to serious health complications, such as ectopic pregnancy and infections.
+This can lead to serious health complications, such as

 In general, people who have an IUD should seek medical attention if they experience: